Tuesday, March 31, 2020

 The flag sign was then put up for sale.
 The Boston Globe, April 22, 1917, had an ad where Ida offered for sale, “An illuminated electric American flag, 4x4 feet, double sides, 292 lamps, motor and flasher, very cheap, used little."
 I couldn't find out whether someone purchased it or not.

 Unfortunately, and despite her good deed, tragedy struck.
 The Patriot Ledger, May 7, 1917, reported that a fire completely destroyed the Green Dragon.
 The origin of the fire was unknown though it was believed to have started on the ground floor and spread to the restaurant on the second floor.
 The Boston Globe, May 7, 1917, also noted that the first floor of the building had a deli and lunchroom, which were also operated by Ida Morgan.
-The building itself was owned by Mrs. Charles Jenness.
-The Green Dragon was not rebuilt.
+The building itself was owned by Mrs. Charles Jenness and, unfortunately, the Green Dragon was never rebuilt.

 The Mayor though refused to grant Henry a permit for a Chop Suey sign that was going to be hung out over the sidewalk on Hancock Street.
 This refusal though may not have actually been about signage.
 It was noted that the past City Councils, with one exception, had opposed granting common victualers licenses to Chinese restaurants, though no reasons were given for their stance.
-The one exception was allegedly in 1915, a license granted to a party at Houghs Neck.
+The one exception was in 1915, a license granted to Flat Wong at Houghs Neck.

 The Patriot Ledger, March 5, 1919, published an advertisement for The New American and Chinese Restaurant, located at 1514 Hancock Street in the Kincaide Building.
 The new restaurant, owned by Henry M. Saunders, would have a dining room with a seating capacity of 175 people.
 It was also noted as the "only one of its kind in Quincy."
 With the City Council's general opposition to Chinese restaurants, Saunders was fortunate to be able to open.
 This restaurant would exist until sometime in 1921, until possibly it was sold as a new Chinese restaurant took over that address.